bdureau/ESPLoader/README.md

 ESP32C3

+ESP8266

 If you want to make it works for other chips check the following web page to modify the protocol https://docs.espressif.com/projects/esptool/en/latest/esp32s3/advanced-topics/serial-protocol.html select the chip you are using to see which codes you need to send I do not have all the chips to test them, drop me a note if you need help

+I have provided some test firmwares that can be flashed to your board